 - Breathe – Just like you do with aggravating people, when you feel yourself losing it, just breathe.
 This is one of those easy to say, harder to do kind if things.
 So, it will definitely take practice.

 - Put things into perspective – Realistically, this is the same dog.
 The dog has not changed.
 You have changed and that is okay.
 You just had a baby!
-That being said, these issues with your dog are 100% without a doubt your problem, not the dog’s.
 The good news is that, as you and your baby settle in to a routine, which will take time, you will be in a much better place emotionally.
 This means your dog will become much easier to handle.
 Have a little faith and patience.

 - Train yourself – This one was hard for me.
 It will probably be hard for you too.
-The truth is, if the dog is eating your baby items or diapers, that is 100% your fault.
-Let’s just own up to that right now.
+The truth is, if the dog is eating your baby items or diapers, it’s probably because they were within reach.
 Now that you have a baby, you need to dog proof your house more than ever.
 Make a doubly conscious effort to put all items out of your dog’s reach .
 This includes toys, binkis, blankets, bottles, everything!
 And as for those freaking diapers, bungee cord your trashcan or move it into a cabinet.
 Keep all of your dirty diapers in the bathroom trashcan and shut the door religiously.
-Do whatever it takes to save yourself the hassle of scrubbing smeared feces off the floor.
+Get creative.
+Do whatever it takes to save yourself the hassle of scrubbing an extra disgusting floor.

 - Train your dog – Most of us have already trained our dogs, but now is the time to hone those skills.
 Take a few extra seconds each time you interact with your dog to build in simple obedience practice.
 For example, making them sit and wait before eating their dinner or crossing the threshold of a doorway is a great and simple way to build self control.